AbhinavTuladhar/pokemon-database-next/README.md

 An 'inspired clone' of the website [pokemondb.net](https://pokemondb.net/) made with the help of the [PokéAPI](https://pokeapi.co/) to display various technical information about Pokémon.

-This project was initially written using React and vanilla JavaScript, then written in TypeScript and NextJS.
+This project was initially written using React and vanilla JavaScript, then re-written in TypeScript and NextJS.

 ## Built with